OUR HEAT TREATMENTS ON NON-FERROUS ALLOYS

-Solubilization and Artificial Aging (T6); This group includes products not cold worked after the heat treatment of solubilization and for which the mechanical properties or the dimensional stability, or both, are greatly improved thanks to the thermal precipitation treatment.
+- Solubilization and artificial aging (T6): This group includes products which are not cold-worked after the thermal solubilization treatment and for which mechanical properties or dimensional stability, or both, are greatly improved by thermal precipitation treatment.

-Solubilization and Natural Aging (T4); This group includes products not cold worked after the heat treatment of solubilization and for which the mechanical properties have been stabilized by aging at room temperature.
+- Solubilization and natural aging (T4); This group includes products not cold-worked after the thermal treatment of solubilization and for which the mechanical properties have been stabilized by aging at room temperature.

-Solubilization and Partial Aging (T64); This group includes products that undergo thermal treatment of solubilization and partial aging to improve cold formability.
+- Solubilization and partial Aging (T64); This group includes products that undergo a heat treatment of solubilization and partial aging to improve cold formability.

-Aging of Artificial Aluminum (T5); This group includes products not cold worked after the hot forming process such as casting or extrusion and for which the mechanical properties are significantly improved thanks to the precipitation heat treatment.
+- Artificial aging on aluminium (T5); This group includes products not cold-worked after the hot forming process as casting or extrusion and for which the mechanical properties are greatly improved thanks to the thermal precipitation treatment.

 control of the beta phase (β) residual